scholarslab/scholarslab.github.io/collections/_people/tarushi-sonthalia.md

 roles:
 - Praxis Fellow, 2021-2022
 ---
-Tarushi Sonthalia is a 2021-2022 Praxis Fellow.
+Tarushi Sonthalia was a 2021-2022 Praxis Fellow.